andrewandante/userguides-test/docs/userguides/SiteTools/RichTextEditor.md

     * **left**, **center** and **right** will sit on lines of their own
     * **left wrap** and **right wrap** will float next to whatever elements are nearby, e.g. the text of a nearby paragraph will wrap beside it.
     * Note: Images should never be aligned by using the paragraph text alignment buttons.
 * **Width/Height**: The size of the image.
 Only the width needs to be set as the height will update automatically to retain the proportions.
-An image will never appear wider than the set size, but will shrink responsively to fit the user’s screen.
+An image will never appear wider than the set size, but will shrink responsively to fit the user's screen.
 * **Caption**: The caption that will appear under the images (optional).
 * **Alternative text**: Text that describes the image for users who cannot see it, e.g. vision impaired users who navigate with screen readers.
 This is required for the accessibility.